Jomo Kenyatta International Airport

 Once the gate opens for what they refer to as “boarding”, usually one hour before departure, they start making frequent announcements, making even the more sanguine passengers finish what they are doing, and rush to the gate.
 Alas, the flight is still not boarding.
 Again, they just want to make sure you don’t go anywhere.

 The next step is the “final boarding announcement”.
 If you are traveling with any airline other than Kenya Airways, you may want to start walking towards the gate now.
 With KQ, it means that they have captured roughly half of the passengers at the gate, and that they are impatient to get the rest.
-Note that the aircraft may still be in the air on the way back from its previous destination.
+Note that the aircraft may still be in the air somewhere on its way to JKIA.
 The screens will refer to the flight as “boarding”, though.
-Some times, they may even change the status to “gate closing”, to get the last diehards to come and wait at the gate.
+Some times, they may even change the status to “gate closing”, to catch the last diehards and get them to come and wait at the gate.

 Until 30 minutes to departure, you have nothing to fear, though.
-Kenya Airways will never close the gates on any passenger until after the 30-minute deadline.
-Most other airlines at JKIA follow the same practise, so as long as you keep this in mind, you are safe.
+Kenya Airways will never close the gates on any passenger until 30 minutes before departure.
+Even past that deadline, you can still talk your way in, but I don’t recommend that.
+Most other airlines at JKIA follow the same practice, so as long as you keep this in mind, you are safe.
 Also, KQ will always call your name twice, and give you about 10 minutes from the first time.
-If you are in the Kenya Airways lounge, you can also ask the crew at the reception to call the gate to get the status (they don’t make boarding announcements in the lounge, though).
+If you are in the Kenya Airways lounge, you can also ask the crew at the reception to call the gate and check the status (they don’t make boarding announcements in the lounge, though).

 4. Whether you’re the first person off the plane no longer matters.
 Where you sit/stand in the bus does.